greshake/llm-security/README.md

-## Getting more than what you've asked for: The Next Level of Prompt Engineering
+## Getting more than what you've asked for: The Next Stage of Prompt Engineering
 [**Paper**](https://arxiv.org/abs/2302.08509)